morganericsson/msengcs/kursplaner/en/4DV004_ProjectInModelDrivenDevelopment.md

 The course is a project course that, given a realistic problem and settings, considers the entire CDIO (Conceive-Design-Implement-Operate) cycle.
 The students are placed in the role of a development team within an agile organization with many requirements on their software.

 The students are expected to work using agile processes in teams of 5-7 and are expected to perform all roles except product owner.
-Special focus is given on requirements elicitation, description, planning, and estimation from an agile perspective as well as documentation.
+Special focus is given to requirements elicitation, description, planning, and estimation from an agile perspective as well as documentation.

 - Advanced models and software development.
 - Model-based development and architecture.